shabbyrobe/amiss/doc/modifying.rst

     $manager->update( $object )
     $manager->update( $object , string $table )

-Updating an object requires a primary key be defined in the :doc:`metadata`.
+Updating an object requires a primary key be defined in the :doc:`mapper/metadata`.

 .. code-block:: php